gehaxelt/phuzz/code/README.md

 ### Web server / Database / Instrumentation

-PHUZZ comes with a `db` container that contains a MySQL server.
+PHUZZ comes with a `db` container that includes a MySQL server.
 If the web application requires a different database, add a new container definition to the `docker-compose.yml` and adjust the `web` container definition.

 The fuzzed web application has to run in the `web` container.
 See `./fuzzer/` for how to add a new web application.
 By default, this repo comes with DVWA, XVWA, bWAPP, WackoPicko, WordPress and a testsuite.